P-i-N/sbp/README.md

 	struct Bar { std::array<int, 5> numbers; } // OK
     ```

+- if you really want to use inheritance (or even C-style arrays), you would have to provide template specializations for `std::tuple_size`, `std::tuple_element` and `std::get`

 ## Credits
 - structured binding code originally taken from [avakar/destructure](https://github.com/avakar/destructure)